leeqia/nsNiuniuSkin/README.md

 ## 2. Copy the files which need to be packaged
 Place the information of the files to be installed in the 'FilesToInstall' directory; the packaging script will compress and package this directory (including multiple levels of subdirectories).

-## 3. Configure the interface in the 'skin' directory under the corresponding project directory in SetupScripts
+## 3. Configure the UI in the 'skin' directory

 - install.xml This is a master script.

-- configpage.xml Configures the first interface displayed after opening the installation package, also used for selecting installation paths and other options.
+- configpage.xml Configures the first UI displayed after opening the installation package, also used for selecting installation paths and other options.

-- licensepage.xml: Configures the interface for displaying the license agreement.
+- licensepage.xml: Configures the UI for displaying the license agreement.

-- installingpage.xml: Interface during the installation process.
+- installingpage.xml: UI during the installation process.

-- finishpage.xml: Interface displayed upon completion of the installation.
+- finishpage.xml: UI displayed upon completion of the installation.

-- uninstallpage.xml: Uninstallation entry interface.
+- uninstallpage.xml: Uninstallation entry UI.

-- uninstallingpage.xml: Interface during the uninstallation process.
+- uninstallingpage.xml: UI during the uninstallation process.

-- uninstallfinishpage.xml: Interface displayed upon completion of the uninstallation.
+- uninstallfinishpage.xml: UI displayed upon completion of the uninstallation.

 - msgBox.xml: Secondary popup window.

-The "images" subdirectory is used to store the image information required for the interfaces.
+The "images" subdirectory is used to store the image information required for the UIs.
 ## 4. Modify the scripts
 If there are specific installation features that require modification, please go to the corresponding project directory under SetupScripts and modify the file xxx_setup.nsh.